 Facades / Cladding

-Instead, brick gets to be supported on a steel shelf angle, sharing its space with flashing, metal anchors, and weep vents.
-Often, brick barely gets to be a brick – when it’s glazed or cored, or used as a single 3 – 5/8″ thick veneer.
+Instead, bricks are supported on steel shelf angles, sharing their space with flashing, metal anchors, and weep vents.
+Often, bricks barely get to be bricks—they’re glazed or cored, or used as a single 3 – 5/8″ thick veneer.